zopefoundation/zc.ngi/src/zc/ngi/README.txt

 fails.
 More complex applications might retry, waiting between attempts, and so on.

-The testing connector always fails unless given a test connection ahead of time.
+The testing connect always fails unless given a test connection ahead of time.
 We'll create a testing connection and register it so a connection can succeed: